captionpoint/captionpoint-plays/THE-ROOMMATE.md

 ---
 Yes, uh
 ---
-yes I'm calling for Amanda.
+yes, I’m calling for Amanda.
 ---
 Well, when will she be back?
 ---